So you want to know just how to repair vinyl siding after your neighbours tree branch just fell and hit the side of your house right?

 Colour Match - If you were lucky enough to have an extra piece of vinyl siding sitting around and the house siding is fairly new, then you should now be finished.
-But if you had to purchase a piece of vinyl siding to replace this damaged piece, then you may need to colour
+But if you had to purchase a piece of vinyl siding to replace this damaged piece, then you may need to colour match it.

 Paint Store - Take your damaged piece of siding to your local paint store, and get them to colour match an exterior paint colour for your.
 Then purchase some outdoor primer, (you can even get the primer tinted to make this job easier).